• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > The Ultimate DIY Project Guides to Painting, Decorating and Finishing > Everything You Need to Know about How to Removing Decoration such as Paint and Wallpaper, including the Best Tools for Stripping Wallpaper and Paint
+Home > Search for DIY Projects by Trade Type > Complete DIY Guides to Painting, Decorating and Finishing > Complete Guides to Stripping Paint and Wallpaper

 Everything you need to know about stripping paint and removing decoration, including wallpaper.
 We also show you how to remove distemper paint and graffiti.
 There are also detailed instructions about how to remove paint from glass and windows.
 We cover how you can tackle lead paint safely and effectively so that you can prepare the surface for decorating again.